octokit/octokit.js/README.md

 ## Features

 - **Complete**.
 All features of GitHub's platform APIs are covered.
 - **Prescriptive**.
-All recommended best practises are implemented.
+All recommended best practices are implemented.
 - **Universal**.
 Works in all modern browsers, [Node.js](https://nodejs.org/), and [Deno](https://deno.land/).
 - **Tested**.
 All libraries have a 100% test coverage.
 - **Typed**.
 All libraries have extensive TypeScript declarations.